 LSO Create runs music workshops in residential and day care centres in the community.
 This programme complements our Monday Club workshops and enables us to work directly with centres to plan tailored music projects for their service users and staff.
-This work primarily focuses on working with adults with more profound disabilities that might find it more difficult to get to and fully benefit from the Monday Club sessions at LSO St Luke’s.
+This work primarily focuses on working with adults with more profound disabilities who might find it more difficult to get to and fully benefit from the Monday Club sessions at LSO St Luke’s.

 All LSO Create activities are free.

 For more information on taking part in LSO Create activities, please contact Natasha Krichefski: